Are there any required inspections and fees to be paid?

 Systematic Code Enforcement Program (SCEP) Inspections

-Currently, the HCIDLA is making every effort to inspect all residential rental properties at least once every three years.
+Currently, the HCIDLA is making every effort to inspect all Tier 1 residential rental properties at least once every four years and Tier 2 residential rental properties at least once every two years.
 The inspections are comprehensive, that is, the housing inspector will inspect all buildings, rental units, and common areas of your property to verify they meet the building codes and standards for rental housing.

 SCEP Inspection Process

 The HCIDLA notifies the property owner of an upcoming SCEP inspection at least one month (30 days) before the scheduled inspection by mailing a Notice of Inspection (NOI).
 The NOI is mailed to the address provided by the owners to the Los Angeles County Assessor's Office and to HCIDLA.
 It is the responsibility of the property owners to make sure that HCIDLA has a current mailing address.

 Inspection staff will post Inspection Notice at the property at least 30 days prior to the inspection to inform the tenants/property owner of the date and time of the inspection.

 On the day of inspection, the housing inspector will inspect the property to verify that the property meets the requirements of applicable building codes and standards.

 If no violations are observed, the inspector will close the case and no further action is required.
 If violations are identified, a written order describing the violation is mailed to the owner.
 A copy of the order will be posted at the property as well.
-To learn more about orders issued by HCIDLA click here.
+Learn more about orders issued by HCIDLA.

 Property owners must correct all cited violations by the compliance date specified on the order.